DerfDa180155/CarGame/doc/DevLog.md

 ## 21.01.2024

-Added buttons to change the menu.
+Added buttons to change the menu and open my GitHub profile.
+Created a new Image for the settings button.